DaoCloud/DaoCloud-docs/docs/en/docs/kairship/intro/architecture.md

 All request data flows directly to the multicloud instances located in the Global Services Cluster.

-Next, all access requests are routed to the corresponding instances after passing through the Multi-Cloud Orchestration.
+Next, all access requests are routed to the corresponding instances after passing through the MultiCloud Management.
 All read requests such as get/list access the Container Management Module, while write requests access Karmada instances, achieving read-write separation and improving response time.

 You may wonder how the Container Management Module retrieves resource information for multicloud instances.
 The solution is to add the instance itself as a virtual cluster to the Container Management Module (not displayed in the Container Management).
 This allows for complete utilization of the Container Management Module's capabilities (accelerated retrieval of resources, CRDs, etc.).
-When querying resources (Deployments, deployment policies, differentiation policies, etc.) for a specific multicloud instance in the interface, it can be directly retrieved through the Container Management Module.
+When querying resources (Deployments, propagation policies, override policies, etc.) for a specific multicloud instance in the interface, it can be directly retrieved through the Container Management Module.